jroakes/tech-seo-crawler/README.md

 * Run `streamlit run main.py` in the terminal or command prompt.
 A new Browser window should open.
 * The tool can also be run interactively with the `Run.ipynb` notebook in Jupyter.

+## Troubleshooting
+* When running in streamlit we experienced a few connection closed errors during the Rendering process.
+If you experience this error just rerun the script by using the top right menu and clicking on rerun.
+*

 ## Authors